haskellfoundation/tech-proposals/proposals/advisory-db.md

 ### File Format

-The file format for advisories is based on that of RustSec, with changes made only for compatibility with Haskell tooling and concepts.
+The file format for advisories is based on that of RustSec, with changes made for compatibility with Haskell tooling and concepts.
 An advisory consists of a Markdown file, the first element of which must be a fenced code block written in the `toml` language.
 This block contains the advisory's structured metadata.

 The TOML frontmatter must contain a table called `advisory` and a table called `versions`, and it may contain a table called `affected`.
 The `advisory` table contains the following fields, all of which are mandatory unless otherwise indicated:
  * `id`, a string, which is a unique identifier.
 This string should have the form `HSEC-YYYY-NNNN`, where `YYYY` is the year and `NNNN` is a sequential numbering beginning at `0001`.